 4 The call of the Push allows to synchronise the Input value with the Output value immediately after the connection is established.

-5 For arrays and structs, each array and struct element can implement IDataFlowField.
+5 For arrays and structs, each array and struct element can implement IOutputField.
 In this case, each element can be connected with its own Connect call.

+6 The target field, that plays the role of the “input” in the data flow connection, can have any combination of Input and Output values because Push supports setting the value for any target field.

 ECSS-E-ST-40-07_1440142

-The IDataflowField Push method shall push the field value to all connected input fields.
+The IOutputField Push method shall push the field value to all connected input fields.

-1 This is also called propagation of the value to all the connected consumer models.
+This is also called propagation of the value to all the connected consumer models.

-2 Since the responsibility of calling the Push operation is delegated to the component owning the field, the propagation happens “automatic” as seen from the viewpoint of the simulation environment, hence this interaction method is called “automatic data propagation”.

 ECSS-E-ST-40-07_1440143

-Table 5-3: Semantically equivalent types for connections
+Table 5-4: Semantically equivalent types for connections